 CS 4250 Project Part 5

-or MS Word only. (.zip is not PDF, plain text, or MSWord.)
+or MS Word only.
+(Note: .zip is not PDF, plain text, or MSWord.)

 This assignment will consist of implementing your schema in MySQL (or an

 RDBMS of your choice) and populating the database.
-You can utilise your
+You can utilize your

 MySQL account (see professor for your password) for all aspects of this assignment.

 What to turn in: A document that details the following:

 - Write an SQL database schema for your application, using